Reno’s Last 7-Card Stud Game

 At the time, the Eldorado had offered poker for over 25 years.
 It went through a dozen managers, opened and closed, and moved around the growing casino, but during the summer, I found the last 7-card stud game in the state: a $1-5 game with a short waiting list, so I gave it a play for old times’ sake.
 After a small win, I knew I’d only find 7-stud games in home games afterward.

+I lived in North Vegas and worked in the poker room at the Bingo Palace.
+They featured 50-cent to $1 7-stud, and I propped the game.
 When I moved to Reno in 1983, the 7-stud game at Harrah’s was my favorite.
-Most days it opened at 10am with Doc, Buffalo Bob, myself, George, and maybe a few tourists.
-It ran as $1-5, $10 on the end (after the last card).
+Most days, it opened at 10 am with Doc, Buffalo Bob, me, George, and maybe a few tourists.
+It ran for $1-5, with $10 at the end (after the last card).
 I’ll bet I played in that game 500 times in two years.
 After I learned Texas Hold’em at the Mr. “C’s” casino attached to the Sands and was ready to move up from their 25-cent to $1 and $1 to $3 game, I moved to the $2 to $10 Hold’em game at Harrah’s at noon.

 Then they moved poker to the Bus area on Center Street.
 By then (1990), it was almost all Hold’em, although sometimes I would see Mills Lane, the Washoe County District Attorney and boxing referee, in a low-limit stud game.
 That killed the rest of the action, and a few years later, the poker games were gone.